Information for the Fall 2021 semester was communicated to the Heidelberg community in the email dated August 2, 2021.

 - Schedule a Visit

-- As of now, Heidelberg University's intent is to fully open our campus in August and resume classes and activities for the Fall 2021 semester.
+- Heidelberg will fully open our campus in August and resume classes and activities for the Fall 2021 semester.
 As with the recently concluded 2020-21 academic year, we will again offer two options for course delivery for the fall.
 Please see the email dated May 26, 2021 for more information.

-- Classes in the Fall 200 and Spring 2021 were delivered via a variety of modalities, including face-to-face, online, and combinations thereof.
-A variety of delivery modalities were employed this fall to enhance the safety and wellbeing of students and faculty alike.
-These included seated with physical distancing and facial coverings, hybrid seated-online with a rotating portion of the students attending the seated sessions, fully synchronous online, and fully asynchronous online.
+- Classes in the Fall 2020 and Spring 2021 were delivered via a variety of modalities, including face-to-face, online, and combinations thereof.
+A variety of delivery modalities are again being employed this fall to enhance the safety and wellbeing of students and faculty alike.
+These include seated classes with physical distancing and facial coverings, hybrid seated-online classes with a rotating portion of the students attending the seated sessions, fully synchronous online classes, and fully asynchronous online classes.
 Academic departments and instructors, with guidance by the Owen Center for Teaching and Learning, Academic Affairs, and Human Resources, determined the best modality for each course.

 - Students, faculty, and staff will complete a brief health check form daily which includes a symptom screen, exposure screen, and a temperature report.
 Hand sanitizing stations have been distributed across campus.
 Disinfectant spray and paper towels will be provided for surface cleaning before and/or after class.
 The Krammes staff will deep clean academic rooms daily.